PIVX-Project/PIVX-Doc-Website-Content/04.masternodes/02.masternodes/article.md

 startmasternode missing y
 ```

-Now go back to your VPS and type:

-    ./pivx-cli startmasternode local false

-If everything went well, you should receive the following message:
+If everything went well, you should receive the message: "Masternode successfully started"

-    “Masternode successfully started”
-Congratulations!
-You have successfully started your masternode!
+**Congratulations!** You have successfully started your masternode!

 ADDITIONAL NOTES: